Frequently Asked Questions

 AMPLIFICATION

 If requested, we can provide amplification for an additional fee.
-In this case, a 110V power outlet should be within 25 feet of the performance/set-up area.
+In this case, a 110V power outlet should be within 15 feet of the performance/set-up area.
+Musicians will bring out their own amps and cables required.

 Should the musicians be at the wedding rehearsal?